-The Guild will provide support to storytellers through development of storytelling venues and training and informational programs.
-The Guild will be providing professional level artistic interaction for the development of storytellers, as well as storytelling resources for the community, through educational programs, training, research, productions and referrals.
-The Guild will be offering periodic classes in storytelling, and will publish a newsletter, providing information on local, regional, and national storytelling events.
-The Guild will also maintain a current list of storytellers available to the community.
+The Guild provides support to storytellers through with storytelling venues, training, and informational programs.
+The Guild provides professional level artistic interaction to the develop storytellers, as well as storytelling resources for the community, through educational programs, training, research, productions, and referrals.
+The Guild offers periodic classes in storytelling, and publishes a monthly summary of its programs, providing information on local, regional, and national storytelling events.
+The Guild also maintains a current list of storytellers available to the community.

-The Guild will promote and enhance storytelling in the community through educational programs regarding storytelling, encouragement of development of storytelling programs, cultivation of interest in all storytelling literatures and purposed, service as a liaison between storytellers and storytelling groups and the community, training and information services, and referral programs to match storytellers with school, library, recreational and entertainment, and community groups.
+The Guild promotes and enhances storytelling in the community through educational programs regarding storytelling, encouragement of development of storytelling programs, cultivation of interest in all storytelling literatures and purposed writings, service as a liaison between storytellers and storytelling groups and the community, training and information services, and referral programs to match storytellers with school, library, recreational and entertainment, and community groups.

-The Sacramento Storytellers Guild will provide performances in the community on a consistent basis, and periodic special events at a variety of locations, featuring a broad spectrum of storytellers and storytelling experiences.
+The Sacramento Storytellers Guild provides performances in the community on a consistent basis, and periodic special events at a variety of locations, featuring a broad spectrum of storytellers and storytelling experiences.
 More informal meetings will be held for story swap and critique among storytellers.

-The Guild will also maintain resources for storytellers of every level of experience and will assist and facilitate other community groups relative to storytelling.
-Through all these activities, the Sacramento Storytellers Guild will work to preserve the art of storytelling and promote its revival, providing high quality storytelling services to all sectors of the community through:
+The Guild maintains resources for storytellers of every level of experience and will assist and facilitate other community groups relative to storytelling.
+Through all these activities, the Sacramento Storytellers Guild works to preserve the art of storytelling and promote its revival, providing high quality storytelling services to all sectors of the community through: